Coast Tram: History

 What is now the coast line started out as part of the extensive Belgian Vicinal tramway, a network of interurban trams that once covered the entire nation.
 The first section of the coast line between Ostend and Nieuwpoort was opened in 1885.
-Although the original route was further inland than the modern one, only short parts of the original section in Ostend and Nieuwpoort centres are still in operation.
+This original route was further inland than the modern one and only short parts of the original section in Ostend and Nieuwpoort centres are still in operation.
 On its creation, the line was managed by the NMVB (Nationale Maatschappij van Buurtspoorwegen), that operated an interurban tram system throughout Belgium.
 In 1991, the NMVB/SNCV was broken into two regional companies, one Walloon and the other Flemish, with the Flemish successor company, Vlaamse Vervoermaatschappij De Lijn taking responsibility for operation of the coastal tram.